Immiscible two-phase flow in porous media: Effective rheology in the continuum limit: Introduction

 There is a lesson to be learned from the study of a very different problem.
 In 1993 M{\aa}l{\o}y et al.\ \cite{mwhr93} published an experimental study where a rough hard surface was pressed into a soft material with a flat surface, measuring the force as a function of the deformation.
-At first contact, the Hertz contact law was seen, i.e.\ the force depended on the deformation to the 3/2 power.
+At first contact, the Hertz contact law was seen, i.e.,\ the force depended on the deformation to the 3/2 power.
 As the deformation proceeded, a different power law emerged, however not in the deformation but in the deformation minus a threshold deformation.
 And here is the lesson: the threshold deformation was {\it not\/} the deformation at first contact where the Hertz contact law was seen.
 Transferring this result to the non-linear Darcy case, our point is that the threshold pressure that shows up in the power law does {\it not\/} have to be the pressure needed to get the fluids flowing.
 The power law (\ref{eq_nonlinear_darcy_1st}) may be followed down to a certain pressure difference larger than $P_t$.
 At this pressure difference, there may then be a crossover to a different regime controlled by different physics, e.g., a linear one as Guo et al.\ \cite{glbb19} reported.

-We will in this paper discuss another aspect of the non-linear flow regime which so far has not been touched upon.
+In this paper, we will discuss another aspect of the non-linear flow regime which so far has not been touched upon.
 So far, the system sizes that have been used in establishing the existence of the non-linear regime, even if the details are not yet sorted out, are limited.
-This applies both to the experimental and the numerical studies that have been published.
+This applies both to the experimental and numerical studies that have been published.
 The question we pose here is: what happens to the non-linear regime when the scale up the system, i.e., we go to the continuum limit?
 Does the threshold pressure $P_t$ remain constant, increase or does it shrink away?
-Does with crossover to the linear Darcy regime remain fixed at a given pressure gradient, does it increase or does it shrink away?
+Does crossover to the linear Darcy regime remain fixed at a given pressure gradient or changes?

 Our conclusion, based on numerical evidence from the dynamic network model \cite{amhb98,gvkh19,sgvh19} and on analytic calculation using the capillary fiber bundle model \cite{rhs19}, is that the non-linear regime shrinks away with increasing system size.